MLB Players

 Following his rookie contract, Harper inked a new two-year, $7.5 million deal with the Nationals, which earned him $2.5 million in 2015 and $5 million in 2016.
 He then signed a one-year contract in 2017, earning $13.625 million, and another one-year deal in 2018, earning him $21.7 million.

 Bryce Harper’s current and most valuable contract is a 13-year, $330 million deal with the Philadelphia Phillies, initially signed in 2019.
-It’s currently ranked as the ninth most valuable contract in the MLB.
+It’s currently ranked as the ninth-most valuable contract in MLB.
 Harper received a $20 million signing bonus, which helped him earn a total of $30 million in 2019.
-Since then, he’s been consistently earning $26 million/year, apart from in 2020 when he took home just $9.6 million.
+Since then, he’s been consistently earning $26 million/year, except in 2020, when he took home just $9.6 million.

 Thus far in his MLB career, Bryce Harper has earned $196.6 million in salary and bonuses.
-However, he still has roughly $170 million remaining on his contract, which will be fully paid out by 2031.
+However, he still has roughly $170 million remaining on his contract, which will be paid out in full by 2031.

 Endorsements